phi-hein/iCon/Docs/USER_MANUAL.md

 2. Enter the `Job prefix` for the individual job directories (or use the default "Job").
 3. Specify the `Base directory` (typically relative to the local workspace), where the job directories will be created.
 If this directory already contains previous simulations, then it is important to adjust the `ID` of each new KMC jobs in the job list to an unused value.

 Now the submission process can be started by clicking `Submit Jobs` !
+Additional to the progress dialog window, the submission process is also visible in more detail in the console window, which is opened in the background.

 ## How to execute simulations on a remote cluster
 After adding KMC jobs to the list in iCon's `Job Settings` tab, these jobs can be submitted to a remote queue system.
 Before hitting the `Submit` button, several preparations are necessary, as will be described further [below](#preparations-for-remote-job-submission).